view_context: Dynamic page

 Unit Summary

-In this unit, students explore how plastic pollution is choking the world’s oceans.
-Students first learn about the history of plastic, how plastic ends up in the ocean, how plastic in the ocean impacts the ecosystem, and why it’s so hard to remove plastic from the ocean once it’s there.
+In this unit, students explore how plastic pollution is choking the world's oceans.
+Students first learn about the history of plastic, how plastic ends up in the ocean, how plastic in the ocean impacts the ecosystem, and why it's so hard to remove plastic from the ocean once it's there.
 Students then explore a variety of solutions for reducing plastic waste and reducing the amount of plastic that ends up in the ocean.
-Students will learn about large policy-based changes that can be made and also explore smaller voluntary actions they can take that will make a difference.
+Students learn about large policy-based changes that can be made and also explore smaller voluntary actions they can take to make a difference.
 Finally, students end the unit by doing a research project aimed at educating others about the dangers of plastic and its impact on the environment.

 Throughout the unit, students learn how to prepare for class discussions, determining which evidence best supports a particular idea and how to elaborate on that evidence.
 By writing daily in response to the Target Task question, students build their writing fluency, seeing the power of writing as a tool for understanding what they are reading.
 Students also set the foundations for strong literary analysis and opinion writing by learning how to craft strong paragraphs and multiple-paragraph essays.